CristinaRacovita/pedal-pals/README.md

     6. create the databases and their collections by running `kubectl exec --namespace pedalpals deployment/mongo -it -- /bin/bash` followed by the command `mongosh`
     7. the final step is to copy the commands from "mongo_init.txt" and paste them into the cmd (this will create the databases and their corresponding collections)

-6. To deploy the ActiveMQ broker follow the next steps
+6. To deploy the ActiveMQ broker follow the next steps:

     1. move into the "deployment-config/activemq"
     2. deploy the ActiveMQ with `kubectl apply -f activemq-pedalpals.yml`